axodotdev/cargo-dist/README.md

 > NOTE: this will do nothing unless you also pass `--execute`, this is omitted intentionally!

-> ALSO NOTE: if your application is part of a larger workspace, you may want to configure cargo-release with things like `shared-version` and `tag-name` to get the desired result.
+> ALSO NOTE: if your application is part of a larger workspace, you may want to configure `cargo release` with things like `shared-version` and `tag-name` to get the desired result.
 In the future the CI scripts we generate may be smarter and able to detect things like "partial publishes of the workspace".
 For now we assume you're always publishing the entire workspace!

-cargo-release will then automatically:
+`cargo release` will then automatically:

 1. Bump all your version numbers
 2. Make a git commit